Aliases for CCKAR Gene

 GeneCards Summary for CCKAR Gene

 CCKAR (Cholecystokinin A Receptor) is a Protein Coding gene.
-Diseases associated with CCKAR include Panic Disorder and Gastrointestinal System Disease.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and cholecystokinin receptor activity.
-An important paralog of this gene is NPY1R.
+Diseases associated with CCKAR include Panic Disorder and Functionless Pituitary Adenoma.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and cholecystokinin receptor activity.
+An important paralog of this gene is CCKBR.

 UniProtKB/Swiss-Prot Summary for CCKAR Gene

 Receptor for cholecystokinin.
 Mediates pancreatic growth and enzyme secretion, smooth muscle contraction of the gall bladder and stomach.
 Has a 1000-fold higher affinity for CCK rather than for gastrin.
 It modulates feeding and dopamine-induced behavior in the central and peripheral nervous system.
 This receptor mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system.

 The cholecystokinin1 receptor (CCK1 receptor, CCK-A receptor) is a member of the cholecystokinin receptor group of G-protein-coupled receptors that also includes CCK2.
 CCK1 receptors play a role in food intake, pancreatic exocrine secretion, gall bladder contractility and GI motility.